ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ## hypothesis - learning rate is too high OR state space not being explored well

 At this point I had two main thoughts about what might cause an unstable policy
-- a large learning rate means that the optimizer is forced to change policy weights a lot, even when the policy is performing well
+- a large learning rate means that the optimizer is forced to change policy weights, even when the policy is performing well
 - the exploration period being too short means that only late in life does the agent see certain parts of the state space, making the policy unstable in these regions of the state space

 I previous had the `epsilon_decay_fraction` hyperparameter set to `0.3` - this meant that the entire epsilon decay is done in the first 30% of the total steps for this experiment.
 I changed this to `0.5` - giving the agent more of a chance to see the state space early in life.
 This could be investigated further by looking at how the distribution of the observations (either during acting or training) were changing.
 I decided not to do this.